Gelfand-Tsetlin modules: canonicity and calculations: Background

 Now, assume that $\Bi$ is a red-good word. \begin{theorem} The element $\ev_{\Bi}$ in $N(\Bi)$ satisfies the relations \eqref{eq:Delta} and \eqref{eq:bar-Delta}, and thus defines an isomorphism $L(\Bi)\cong N(\Bi).$ \end{theorem} \begin{proof} The relations \eqref{eq:bar-Delta} are obvious: any polynomial in the image of multiplication by $Y_i$ has trivial evaluation at the origin.

-To check \eqref{eq:bar-Delta}, we assume that $i_k-1=i_{k+1}$, and consider $\psi_k\ev_{\Bi}$ and consider the evaluation of this against $f(\mathbf{Y})\cdot e(s_k\Bi)$.
+We wish to check \eqref{eq:bar-Delta}.
+We assume that $i_k-1=i_{k+1}$ and consider the evaluation of $\psi_k\ev_{\Bi}$ against $f(\mathbf{Y})\cdot e(s_k\Bi)$.
 By definition, this is the same as the evaluation at 0 of Thus, we obtain 0, showing that $\ev_{\Bi}$ satisfies the desired relations.
 This defines a map $\bar\Delta(\Bi)\to N(\Bi)$ which gives the desired isomorphism. \end{proof} This shows that every simple $\tT$ module is a canonical module.
 We can determine the canonical modules for all other cases by the following proposition: \begin{lemma} If the words $\Bi$ and $\Bj$ differ by transformations of one of the forms

 then we have $N(\Bi)\cong N(\Bj)$. \end{lemma} \begin{proof} Of course, it's enough to show that $N'(\Bi)=N'(\Bj)$ in each case, or equivalently that $\ev_{\Bj}\in N'(\Bi)$ and $\ev_{\Bi}\in N'(\Bi)$.
 In the case of \eqref{eq:canonical-1}, we just have that $\psi_k\ev_{\Bi}=\ev_{\Bj}$ where $k$ is the first index shown, so the result is clear.